Behind The Eye Of Hardy Fox, Composer For America's Weirdest Band

 For its Talking Light tour in 2010, The Residents shocked fans by giving its members (gasp!) unique identities.

 Well, sort of.
-The touring band was billed as "Randy, Chuck & Bob: The World's Greatest Residents Cover Band," now featuring a distinct frontman, lead musician, guitarist and two backing musicians..
+The touring band was billed as "Randy, Chuck & Bob: The World's Greatest Residents Cover Band," now featuring a distinct frontman and two backing musicians..
 The move, says Flynn, was made in response to a changing music business in which the Residents could no longer support themselves strictly on the sales of recordings and touring was becoming more lucrative.
 And giving members names would present the illusion of personalities without actually revealing anything.

 That configuration continued until 2015, when the Resident known as "Chuck" (aka "Charles Bobuck") announced that he was leaving the touring group due to health issues (the same that plagued Fox).